CMecrow/CM-Project-2/docs/testing.md

 ## Game area
 - I had difficulty in getting the game-area div to fill a large percentage of the screen, and it was instead stuck on around 350 px.
 I realised that the body was actually also at this height so inserted a 'vh' measurement to the div, so it could take its measurement in relation to an existing measurement, ie the height of the viewport.
 This fixed the problem.
+- The imported code required modifying to work with an image this size and also to be responsive overall.
+Using the imported code, the frost image could be loaded but would be stretched when loaded from the frost image's dimensions.
+Instead it was better to set the canvas width to match that of the parent div, and at the same time include the offsetting of the div in the page.
+This was discovered [here](https://stackoverflow.com/questions/39784153/mouse-pointer-coordinates-and-canvas-coordinates-not-matching).